Derivation of Wind Loads on Buildings | Worked Example

 Directional Factor (Cdir)

-Cdir is derived from the table NA.1 in clause N.A 2.6 of the U.K National annexe, it depends on the angle to which the structure is oriented and the direction the wind is been considered.
+Cdir is derived from the table NA.1 in clause N.A 2.6 of the U.K National annexe, it depends on the angle to which the structure is oriented and the direction the wind has been considered.
 It is acceptable to conservatively take this factor as 1.0.

 Season Factor (Cseason)